1. Eat Breakfast!

 2. Know Your Portions

 Knowing correct portion sizes is so important-you can find this information on nutrition labels.
 Once you do some research, serving sizes might surprise you!
 For example, the serving size for cereal is one cup (think two hands cupped together), cooked pasta is half a cup (one handful), fruit is one piece the size of a tennis ball, and three ounces for meat (the size of a deck of cards).
-Paying attention to portion size is really about focusing on how much you're
+Paying attention to portion size is really about focusing on how much you're eating, and making sure you're not consuming more than you realize.

 3. Build The Perfect Lunch